-3 hours per week First Semester 3 credits M, 7-10
+3 hours per week Second Semester

-Phys 223 Radioisotopes Laboratory Professor Fitzgerald The objective of the course is to establish a foundation in the field of radioisotopes for research and industry.
-It encompasses the study of counting systems: Geiger-Muller, scintillation, proportional, and fast and slow neutron counters.
-Application of these systems permits determination of nuclear processes: alpha decay, beta emission, gamma ray spectroscopy and neutron flux distribution.
-Isotopes of relatively short half-lives are prepared by activation experiments using a five-curie Pu-Be source in a neutron howitzer.
-These, and additional long-lived isotopes, are used to determine their nuclear properties.
-Area surveying and decontamination methods, using portable detection and monitoring equipment, acquaint the student with the theory and practices of radiological safety.

-Laboratory Fee: \$25.00 Repeated each semester

-3 credits M, 6:30-10
+3 credits W, 6:30-9:30

+ESc 200 or ESc 300 M. S. THESIS Designated Faculty The thesis work will be carried on under the supervision of a designated member of the faculty.
+Required of all students matriculated for the Master of Science degree in the areas of basic Engineering Science.

+Hours to be arranged First and Second Semester ESc 200: 3 credits ESc 300: 6 credits

 COURSES SPONSORED BY THE NEWARK COLLEGE OF ENGINEERING RESEARCH FOUNDATION

 G 200 SEMINAR ON ENGINEERING EDUCATION Selected Faculty Orientation, profile of the engineering student, the student and the learning process, history of engineering education, workshop on teaching methods, visual aids, test construction and validity, evaluation of student performance, psychology of the teacher, the teacher in student guidance, engineering and teaching ethics, professional advancement, student research.
 Cr.
 2

 Hours to be arranged

 IN-SERVICE INSTITUTES FOR HIGH SCHOOL TEACHERS

 G 101 MATHEMATICS INSTITUTE Professor BARKAN A survey of the topics recommended by the Mathematical Association of America, with attention given to the unifying ideas of sets, variables, functions and relations.

 W, 6:30-9 Both Semesters

 Cr.
-3,3

-G 102 Physics Institute Dr. Reff Examination of the relationships of physics to modern philosophy, other areas of science, and the impact of physics on technology.

-W, 6:30-9
+3.3

 Cr.
 3,3

+Dr. REFF

+G 102 PHYSICS INSTITUTE Examination of the relationships of physics to modern philosophy, other areas of science, and the impact of physics on technology.

-Both Semesters
+W. 6:30-9 Both Semesters

-G03 CHEMISTRY INSTITUTE Professor BRADLEY Emphasis on the value of mathematical calculations in physics and chemistry, with attention given to the texts of the Chemical Bond Approach Committee.
+G 103 CHEMISTRY INSTITUTE Professor BRADLEY Emphasis on the value of mathematical calculations in physics and chemistry, with attention given to the texts of the Chemical Bond Approach Committee.

 M, 6:30-9 Both Semesters

 Cr.
 3,3

 G 104 P.S.S.C.
+INSTITUTE

+Dr. HOFFMANN

-INSTITUTE Dr. HOFFMANN A thorough study of the printed materials and films, construction and use of laboratory materials, and the philosophy of the Physical Science Study Committee approach to the study of high school physics.
+A thorough study of the printed materials and films, construction and use of laboratory materials, and the philosophy of the Physical Science Study Committee approach to the study of high school physics.

-Th, 6:30-10
+Th, 6:30-10 Both Semesters

+G 105 ANALYTICAL CHEMISTRY INSTITUTE Professor BISHOP A study of the newer methods of analysis which have been developed and the application of instrumental methods to chemical analyses.

 Cr.
 3,3

-Both Semesters

-G 105 ANALYTICAL CHEMISTRY INSTITUTE Professor BISHOP A study of the newer methods of analysis which have been developed and the application of instrumental methods to chemical analyses.

-Th, 6-10

 Cr.
-3,3
+3.3

-Both Semesters
+Th, 6-10 Both Semesters

 G 106 APPLIED MATHEMATICS AND

-Modern Algebra Institutes Drs.
-Foster and Koren A course in applied mathematics in the first semester with selected topics from advanced calculus, differential equations, and vector analysis, with material on invariance of vector physical laws, electricity, and electro-mechanical analogues.
+MODERN ALGEBRA INSTITUTES Drs.
+FOSTER and KOREN A course in applied mathematics in the first semester with selected topics from advanced calculus, differential equations, and vector analysis, with material on invariance of vector physical laws, electricity, and electro-mechanical analogues.
 A course in modern algebra in the second semester with attention to elementary concepts of modern algebra; all material in the outline for modern algebra recommended by Commission on Mathematics of the College Entrance Examination Board.

-Tu, 6:30-9 Both Semesters

 Cr.
 3,3

-- 1 EBERHARDT HALL 323 HIGH STREET (ADMISSIONS AND ADMINISTRATIVE OFFICES)

-- 2 WESTON HALL 367 HIGH STREET

-- 3 CAMPBELL HALL 110 SUMMIT STREET

-- 4 COLTON HALL 17 SUMMIT PLACE

-- 5 CULLIMORE HALL 70 SUMMIT STREET

-- 6 TIERNAN HALL 240 HIGH STREET
+Tu, 6:30-9 Both Semesters

+2042-56-5 - EBERHARDT HALL 323 HIGH STREET (ADMISSIONS AND ADMINISTRATIVE OFFICES) E BUILDING - 2 WESTON HALL -- 367 HIGH STREET W Building - 3 CAMPBELL HALL 110 SUMMIT STREET C BUILDING - 4 COLTON HALL 17 SUMMIT PLACE L BUILDING - 5 CULLIMORE HALL 70 SUMMIT STREET M BUILDING - 6 TIERNAN HALL 240 HIGH STREET T BUILDING